fukamachi/lack/README.md

       (funcall responder `(200 (:content-type "text/plain") (,content))))))
 ```

 An application may omit the third element (the body) when calling the responder.
-If the body is omitted, the responder will return a function which takes a body chunk and `:close` keyword argument.
+If the body is omitted, the responder will return a function which takes a body chunk, and optional `:start`, `:end` and `:close` keyword arguments.

 ```common-lisp
 (lambda (env)